What is a Threshold in Business?

 Financial Thresholds

-It is established to guarantee sustainability and profitability.
+Financial threshold established in a business to guarantee sustainability and profitability.
 For instance, a business can demand a minimum profit margin before funding new initiatives.

 Operational Thresholds

 Operational thresholds pay attention to performance and efficiency.
-A warehouse can, for example, establish a threshold for maximum inventory levels to prevent excessive storage expenses.
+For instance, a warehouse can establish a threshold for maximum inventory levels to prevent excessive storage expenses.

 Customer Satisfaction Thresholds